iitsg/iitsg/README.md

 🧠 I'm delving into **Machine Learning**.

-⚡ Fun fact: I like to listen to **K-pop**, especially while working on projects.
+⚡ Fun fact: I like to play Skyrim.
+A lot.
+Literally the best game ever made, in my opinion.
 </div>

 <div align="center">